neurodata/checklists/algorithms.md

 ## Do you understand the algorithm sufficiently well to run it at all?

-If you exceed 1 hr on step 4, then answer is no, go to Section XXX

 1. write *detailed* pseudocode
-1. if code does not exist, write algorithm code
+1. write algorithm code
 1. write (in plain language) the conditions under which you think this algorithm will perform well, and those under which you think it will perform poorly.
 If you want to be formal, you can write the particular model under which the algorithm has statistical guarantees.
-1. find data (simulated or real) for which you know what the answer will be.
+1. find two datasets for which you know what the answer will be (ideally real, but simulated is ok).
 In particular, this includes two datasets:
-    1. data for which the algorithm will do well
+    1. data for which you expect that the algorithm will do well
-    2. data for which the algorithm will not do well The reason for these is: of course you want to confirm that it does well when it should, but it is easy to accidentally write code where the algorithm also does well when it shouldn't.
+    2. data for which you expect that the algorithm will *not* do well The reason for these is: of course you want to confirm that it does well when it should, but it is easy to accidentally write code where the algorithm also does well when it shouldn't.
 For example, if the algorithm always outputs the same answer, you would be able to determine that for these.
+1. For each, describe the # of dimensions, # of samples, and any other salient features that the algorithm would require to run (e.g., file type, etc.).
+1. Plot raw data, as raw as possible (i.e. the whole multivariate time-series, rather than summary statistics).
+1. State predictions of how well you expect the algorithm to run on these two datasets.

 ## Sanity check: does it work as expected on simple toy examples?